Crypto Hedge Funds: Paving the Way for the Future of Finance

 - Switzerland (7 percent)

 In recent years, hedge fund locations and managers have multiplied — good news for investors looking to inject their capital into such instruments but who fear market oversaturation.

 Investors should call on local experts to set up a crypto hedge fund foothold.
 In the Netherlands, a rising star of the European crypto hedge fund landscape, investors can gather corporate secretarial services, tax compliance and accounting advice, and support incorporating a company via Dutch company setup experts, such as CompanyNL, to use the Kingdom of the Low Countries as a launching pad for the rest of Europe.

 What are the challenges of crypto hedge funds?

 The Cayman Islands offer attractive incentives that include no income tax, corporation tax or capital gains tax, estate duty, inheritance tax, gift tax, or withholding tax.
 It, therefore, comes as no surprise that the Cayman Islands house more than 10,500 funds, with a total net asset value of US$3.5 trillion.
-However, investor beware, as Cayman Island-domiciled funds do not qualify under the EU’s Alternative Investment Fund Managers Directive (AIFMD) for an EU “passport” — which allows easier access to EU member states.
+However, investors beware, as Cayman Island-domiciled funds do not qualify under the EU’s Alternative Investment Fund Managers Directive (AIFMD) for an EU “passport” — which allows easier access to EU member states.